 Recording student attendance is the most important data to collect at a site.
 Attendance should be recorded on a daily to weekly basis to avoid getting too far behind on data entry.
-The most common way of entering attendance is using the Enter Classic Attendance function (see instructions below).
+The most common way of entering attendance is using the Enter Classic Attendance function (see instructions on the following page).

 Sites can also fill attendance from a roster.
 First create rosters of participants that regularly attend or are enrolled in a specific session.
-Then use that list of expected participants to remove those that were absent rather than entering all the people that were present (see instructions below).
+Then use that list of expected participants to remove those that were absent rather than entering all the people that were present (see instructions on the following page).